FranciscoWatsica/fhevm-react-template/README.md

 ### 1. True Framework Agnosticism

 Unlike other solutions that are tied to a single framework, this SDK works everywhere:
-- Backend services (Node.js)
+- ✅ Backend services (Node.js)
-- React applications
+- ✅ React applications (demonstrated in `examples/nextjs/` and `examples/PetDNAMatchingReact/`)
-- Vue applications
+- ✅ Vue applications (composables ready)
-- Vanilla JavaScript/HTML
+- ✅ Vanilla JavaScript/HTML (demonstrated in `index.html` and `examples/PetDNAMatching/`)

+**ALL examples in this repository use the SDK** - from Next.js with React hooks to standalone React with Vite to pure HTML!

 ### 2. Wagmi-Like Developer Experience